-The course may be repeated at another accredited institution only with the permission of the Assistant/Associate Dean for Academic Affairs (traditional students) or the Director of the Post Professional pathway (Occupational Therapy).
+The course may be repeated at another accredited institution only with the permission of the Assistant/Associate Dean in the Office of Academic and Student Affairs (traditional students) or the Director of the Post Professional pathway (Occupational Therapy).
 Permission will be granted only if the external course is judged equivalent in both breadth and depth to the course offered at Creighton University.
-The student must submit documentation of course content to the Assistant/Associate Dean for Academic Affairs (traditional students) or the Director of the Post Professional Occupational Therapy program which includes:
+The student must submit documentation of course content to the Assistant/Associate Dean in the Office of Academic and Student Affairs (traditional students) or the

+Director of the Post Professional Occupational Therapy program which includes: